canriquez/enumerable/README.md

 ## Getting Started

-You can use the Repl.it link above to test the functionalities of the sorting method we created.
+You can use the Repl.it link above to test to run the code and see all tests results included.

 To get a local copy up and running follow these simple example steps.